Artist Resources

 Title

-Keep it descriptive but concise.
+Descriptive but concise.
 Include the subject or theme.
-Avoid generic names like "Untitled #47" unless that's genuinely part of the work.
+Avoid generic names like "Untitled #47" unless genuinely part of the work.
 Good examples: "Morning Light on the Yarra", "Coastal Abstract in Blue and Gold", "Portrait of Solitude".

 Description

 Tell the story behind the piece.
 What inspired it?
 What mood does it evoke?
-Mention the medium, technique, and any special materials.
-Buyers connect with the story as much as the visual.
-Include practical details: whether it's framed, stretched, or rolled, and if it's ready to hang.
+Mention medium, technique and any special materials.
+Include practical details: framed, stretched or rolled, and whether it is ready to hang.

 Choose the most accurate category (painting, drawing, photography, sculpture, digital, mixed media, print).
-Add relevant tags for style (abstract, realism, contemporary, minimalist), subject (landscape, portrait, still life, urban), and colour palette.
-Good tags help buyers find your work through search and filters.
+Add tags for style, subject and colour palette so buyers can find the work through search and filters.

-Pricing art is never easy, but here are some practical guidelines:
+Pricing art is never easy.
+Five practical guidelines.

 Signo offers free shipping to buyers.
 Factor your average shipping cost into the artwork price so there are no surprises.